woocommerce/qit-documentation/docs/custom-tests/02-bootstrap-and-test-phases.md

 - Run the bootstrap phases of all the plugins
 - **Run the test phase of `qit-beaver-plugin`**

-If instead your un with compatibility mode full, `qiit run:e2e qit-beaver-plugin --plugins cat-pictures --compatibility_mode=full`, it will:
+If instead you run with compatibility mode full, `qiit run:e2e qit-beaver-plugin --plugins cat-pictures --compatibility_mode=full`, it will:

 - Spin up the environment
 - Run the bootstrap phases of all the plugins